Understanding Invoice Payment Terms and Conditions

 Shipping products can be a risky business, especially if you make long-distance deliveries.
 Your products might get lost in the post or be damaged.
 If you don’t take precautions and the customer doesn’t pay, this can be a net loss for your business.

 By including a CBS or CBD term in your invoice, you can protect your bottom line by demanding a down payment before the products are shipped.
-That way, even if something goes wrong, you’ll be able to recoup some of your losses and avoid any significant damage to your business’s finances.
+That way, even if something goes wrong, you’ll be able to recoup some of your losses and avoid any significant damage to your company’s finances.

 3. Letter of Credit (LOC)